Character Search

 The New Champions decide to stay on Xandar and help fight off the Skrull armada.
 The Fantastic Four go to find Galactus to ask him to defeat the Sphinx for them.

-There's a weird interlude issue where the FF fight off some alien criminals in a Sargasso of Space.
 Reed Richards builds H.E.R.B.I.E. the robot to act as a mobile computer center.
 H.E.R.B.I.E. stands for Humanoid Experimental Robot, B-Type, Integrated Electronics.

 There's some references to the FF cartoon show, with Johnny saying he was out of town the day contracts needed to be signed, so Reed submitted his robot design as a replacement.